BornToBeRoot/PowerShell_SyncFolder/README.md

 # PowerShell - SyncFolder

-Synchronize a folder (with subfolder/files) in one direction.
+Synchronize a folder (with subfolder/files) in one direction - optional over a PSSession.

 ## Description

-Synchronize a folder (with subfolder/files) in one direction.
+Synchronize a folder (with subfolder/files) in one direction - optional over a PSSession.
 The follwoing options are available:

 1. Synchronize two folders on your lokal system
 2. Synchronize a folder from a remote PC over a PSSession with your local system